pbollhorn/movie-app/README.md

 ## Tech Stack

 ### Frontend
-- React 19 - For building the user interface
+- React 19 - JavaScript library for building the user interface
 - CSS Modules - For scoped and modular styling
 - React Router DOM - For client-side routing